IDoTheHax/IDoTheBot/README.md

 /embed
 Create detailed embedded messages with customizable titles, descriptions, and colors.

+/editembed
+Edit embed by their message id, changing its title, description, and color.

 /github
 Retrieve and display details about any GitHub repository, including stats like stars and forks.